 Send email from computer: Email has become a major source of communication among families as well as home and business offices.
 Vast amounts of information are processed each day via email transmission using Simple Mail Transfer Protocol (SMTP) and businesses have come to rely heavily on this feature of the Internet.

-However, email send problems will arise for many email users when their computers are able to receive emails but computer can not send email.
+However, email send problems will arise for many email users when their computers are able to receive emails but computer cannot send emails.
 This can prove frustrating in a busy work environment where daily productivity relies on the use of constant email communications.

 Let’s look at a couple of different reasons to send emails becomes a problem and discuss a couple of unable to send email problems from computer.